Cappecasper03/Github-Inbox-To-Discord/README.md

 Go to your repository → Settings → Secrets and variables → Actions

 Add the following **Repository Secret**:

 - `DISCORD_WEBHOOK_URL`: Your Discord webhook URL

 ### 4. Set Up GitHub Token (Optional but Recommended)

-The action uses the default `GITHUB_TOKEN` which has access to the repository it's running in.
+The action uses the default `PRIVATE_GITHUB_TOKEN` which has access to the repository it's running in.
 For personal notifications, you might want to create a Personal Access Token:

 1. Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
 2. Generate a new token with `notifications` scope
-3. Add it as a repository secret named `GITHUB_TOKEN` (this will override the default)
+3. Add it as a repository secret named `PRIVATE_GITHUB_TOKEN` (this will override the default)

 ### 5. Initialize Repository Variable